MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-quick-report.md

 In order to create a Power BI report that references an Analytics view, you must meet the following criteria:

 * You must be a member of a project.
 If you don't have a project yet, [create one](../../boards/get-started/sign-up-invite-teammates.md).
 * If you haven't been added as a team member, [get added now](/azure/devops/organizations/accounts/add-organization-users-from-user-hub).
-Anyone with access to the team project, except stakeholders, can view Analytics views.
+Anyone with access to the project, except stakeholders, can view Analytics views.
 * Have installed the [Analytics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
-You must be an account owner or a member of the [Project Collection Administrator group](/azure/devops/organizations/security/set-project-collection-level-permissions) to add extensions.
+You must be an organization owner or a member of the [Project Collection Administrator group](/azure/devops/organizations/security/set-project-collection-level-permissions) to add extensions.
 * Have the **View Analytics** permission set to **Allow**.
 See [Grant permissions  to access the Analytics Service](/azure/devops/report/analytics/analytics-security).
 - Have installed *Power BI Desktop* *February 2018 Update* or later version.
 You can download this client application from the official [Power BI Desktop download page](https://powerbi.microsoft.com/desktop).
 - Have tracked work items for some period of time on which to generate a trend report.